venkatsunilm/photo-post-processing/docs/implementation_roadmap.md

 - Add more advanced image processing presets and batch options
 - Improve performance monitoring and metrics
 - Add more pre-commit hooks for additional code quality checks
+- Simplify documentation and onboarding for new contributors

 ---